 - If a prisoner alleges cruel and unusual punishment in violation of the Eighth Amendment

-Courts don't like recognizing new claims against federal officials, but a good civil rights attorney may be able to persuade a judge that your particular case should be added to this list.
+Courts don't like recognizing new claims against federal officials, but a good civil rights attorney may persuade a judge that your case should get added to this list.

-Unlike an FTCA claim, which is brought against the United States government itself, a Bivens claim is brought against the employees of the government who harmed you.
-You also do not have to file a written claim with DHS before you can bring a Bivens claim in federal court.
+Unlike an FTCA claim, which is against the United States government, a Bivens claim is against the government employees who harmed you.
+If you don't know who they are, you may be able to get their information through a Freedom of Information Act request (known as a "FOIA request").
+You do not have to file a written claim with DHS before bringing a Bivens claim in federal court.

-The major obstacle — and it is certainly a major obstacle — is the powerful defense that government employees can raise to a Bivens claim: qualified immunity.
-Generally speaking, government employees cannot be held liable for misconduct unless you can show that there was clear case holding the very same conduct unconstitutional.
+The major obstacle — and it's certainly major — is the powerful defense government employees can raise to a Bivens claim: qualified immunity.
+Generally, government employees aren't liable for misconduct unless you can show that there was a clear case holding the same conduct unconstitutional.

-Put simply, you have to show that someone else did virtually the same bad thing in the same way before and it was held to be illegal.
-This is really hard to do.
-So if you find yourself wanting to bring a Bivens claim, you may want to consider consulting an experienced civil rights attorney.
+You have to show that someone else did virtually the same bad thing in the same way before, and a court found it illegal.
+This is hard to do.
+If you want to bring a Bivens claim, consider consulting an experienced civil rights attorney.